Neutron drip line of $Z=9-11$ isotopic chains: Theoretical model

-From the Lagrangian density, by employing the so-called no-sea and mean-field approximations, one can obtain the Dirac equation for the nucleon, and the Klein-Gordon equations for the mesons.
+From the Lagrangian density, by employing the so-called no-sea and mean-field approximations, the Dirac equation can be obtained for the nucleon, and the Klein-Gordon equations can be obtained for the mesons.
 These equations can be solved self-consistently either in coordinate space or using the basis expansion method.
-In the present work, we adopt the harmonic oscillator basis expansion method of Refs.~\cite{Gambhir:1989mp,Ring:1997tc}, where the axial deformation degrees of freedom are taken into account.
-In the numerical calculation, 12 shells are used to expand the fermion fields and 20 shells for the meson fields, which was found to be enough for the relatively small mass nuclei studied here~\cite{Geng:2003pk}.
+In the present study, we adopt the harmonic oscillator basis expansion method described in Refs.~\cite{Gambhir:1989mp,Ring:1997tc}, where the axial deformation degrees of freedom are taken into account.
+In the numerical calculation, 12 shells are used to expand the fermion fields and 20 shells for the meson fields, which was found to be sufficient for the relatively small mass nuclei of this study~\cite{Geng:2003pk}.

-To deal with pairing correlations, we use the variational BCS approach~\cite{A.Bohr,P.Ring}.
-To restore the particle number conservation, we adopt the variation after projection BCS method or the so-called FBCS method, which is recently implemented in the RMF model~\cite{RongAn:114101}.
+To deal with pairing correlations, we employ the variational BCS approach~\cite{A.Bohr,P.Ring}.
+To restore the particle number conservation, we adopt the variation after projection BCS method or the so-called FBCS method, which has been recently implemented in the RMF model~\cite{RongAn:114101}.
 The corresponding FBCS equation reads

 where the quantities $\tilde{\varepsilon}_{j}$, $\Lambda_{j}$, and $\Delta_{j}$ are defined as follows: